mavrn/Oxygen/README.md

 10
 ```

-Alternatively, if the function takes exactly one argument, it is also callable with the identifier, a period, and the
+Alternatively, if a function takes exactly one argument, it is also callable with the identifier, a period, and the
 argument.

 ```python